Occupy movement: 17 September to 14 October 2011

 On 17 September 2011, 1,000 protesters gathered in lower Manhattan walking up and down Wall Street.
 About 100 to 200 people stayed overnight in Zucotti Park, two blocks north of Wall Street.
 By 19 September, seven people had been arrested.

 At least 80 arrests were made on 24 September after protesters started marching uptown and forcing the closure of several streets.
 Most of the 80 arrests were for blocking traffic, though some were also charged with disorderly conduct and resisting arrest.
 Police officers also used a technique called kettling which involves using orange nets to isolate protesters into smaller groups.
 Videos which showed several penned-in female demonstrators being hit with pepper spray by a police official were widely disseminated, sparking controversy.
 That police official, later identified as Deputy Inspector Anthony Bologna, was shown in other videos hitting a photographer with a burst of spray.

 Public attention to the pepper-sprayings resulted in a spike of news media coverage, a pattern that was to be repeated in the coming weeks following confrontations with police.
 Clyde Haberman, writing in The New York Times, said that "If the Occupy Wall Street protesters ever choose to recognize a person who gave their cause its biggest boost, they may want to pay tribute to Anthony Bologna," calling the event "vital" for the still nascent movement.
 On 1 October 2011, protesters set out to march across the Brooklyn Bridge.
 The New York Times reported that more than 700 arrests were made.
 Some said the police had tricked protesters, allowing them onto the bridge, and even escorting them partway across.
 Jesse A. Myerson, a media coordinator for Occupy Wall Street said, "The cops watched and did nothing, indeed, seemed to guide us onto the roadway."
-A spokesman for the New York Police Department, Paul Browne, said that protesters were given multiple warnings to stay on the sidewalk and not block the street, and were arrested when they refused.
+According to Fox News, a spokesman for the New York Police Department, Paul Browne, said that protesters were given multiple warnings to stay on the sidewalk and not block the street, and were arrested when they refused.